-Approved version Date Description of changes Author Date endorsed by ER 1 18 January 2022 Previously referred to as Amended Final 2 and endorsed by DPIE and the ER A Alock 25 February 2022 2 29 June 2022 Document updated in response to approval of the Out of Hours Work Consistency Assessment and the Land Use Consistency Assessment.
+Approved version Date Description of changes Author Date endorsed by ER 1 18 January 2022 Previously referred to as Amended Final 2 and endorsed by the Department and the ER A Alock 25 February 2022 2 29 June 2022 Document updated in response to approval of the Out of Hours Work Consistency Assessment and the Land Use Consistency Assessment.
 Changes made to the Traffic Management Plan relate to the change in construction hours and the use of the Precinct 3B area which is a block of vacant land located to the south of the Project Site layout that is proposed to be used for additional parking and laydown areas.
-The document was issued for the ER to review.
-I Strachan NA 3 17 August 2022 The management plan was updated in response to ER review comments on the version 2 document.
-R Vazey 18 August 2022 4 19 December 2022 Addition of Section 4.5 and Appendix D to allow for increases in heavy vehicle numbers outside of standard hours to align with DPE approval of the out of work hours for continuous concrete pours, and some slight changes to wording in Sections 5.2, 6, 7.2 and Tables 6.1, 7.2 and 8.1.
+The document was issued for the ER to review. l Strachan NA 3 17 August 2022 The management plan was updated in response to ER review comments on the version 2 document.
+R Vazey 18 August 2022 4 19 December 2022 Addition of Section 4.5 and Appendix D to allow for increases in heavy vehicle numbers outside of standard hours to align with the Department's approval of the out of work hours for continuous concrete pours, and some slight changes to wording in Sections 5.2, 6, 7.2 and Tables 6.1, 7.2 and 8.1.
 R Vazey, A van der Kroft and M Luger 11 January 2023

-Approved version Date Description of changes Author Date endorsed by ER 5.1 3 April 2023 Addition of OSOM Transport Management Plan as Appendix E and also to align with Modification 1 to the Infrastructure Approval A van der Kroft 6 April 2023
+Approved version Date Description of changes Author Date endorsed by ER 5.1 3 April 2023 Addition of OSOM Transport Management Plan as Appendix E and also to align with Modification 1 to the Infrastructure Approval A van der Kroft 6 April 2023 6 15 January 2024 Document updated in response to the approval of Modification 2 on 18 November 2023.
+A van der Kroft 13 February 2024